1928 Chatham Cup

 The 1928 Chatham Cup was the sixth annual nationwide knockout football competition in New Zealand.

 The competition was run on a regional basis, with six regional associations and the affiliated sub-associations of the larger regions competing.
 Auckland, Wellington, Manawatu, Hawkes Bay, Canterbury, and Otago each holding separate qualifying rounds.
 The Hawkes Bay and Otago regions had only a single team entered each, Hastings United and Northern AFC.
 Hastings United's first match was the Manawatu/Hawkes Bay Final against St. Andrew's.
 Northern AFC automatically advanced to the South Island final, meeting the winner of the Canterbury finals, Christchurch Thistle.
 The South Auckland F.A., a sub-association of the Auckland Football Association, entered teams from the towns of Huntly and Pukemiro.
-The Waro Wanderers from Hikurangi were affiliated member's of the North Auckland F.A. sub-association.
+The Waro Wanderers from Hikurangi were affiliated members of the North Auckland F.A. sub-association.

 Teams taking part in the final rounds included, Waro Wanderers (Northland) Auckland YMCA, Huntly (Waikato), St. Andrews (Manawatu), Northern (Dunedin), Hastings United (Hawkes Bay), St Albans (Christchurch), Ponsonby (Auckland), Petone and Wellington Marist.

 Petone's Andy Leslie scored 9 goals in the club's 1928 Chatham Cup run in his first full season with the "Pets" from Wellington, after returning from a single season with Christchurch club Villa, where he won the Canterbury Football Association's English Cup.